remziyapar/Mediatoid/docs/architecture-and-roadmap.md

 - **Purpose:**
   - Reduce runtime cost by moving handler discovery and selected pipeline pieces to build time.
-- **v0.3.x Status:**
+- **v0.4.0 Status:**
-  - Optimizes the handler terminal.
+  - Optimizes the handler terminal and integrates with the full pipeline semantics (Send/Publish/Stream).
-  - The pipeline behavior chain is still composed at runtime.
+  - The pipeline behavior chain is still composed at runtime; full compile-time pipeline generation remains a roadmap item.
 - **Core Principle:**
   - Functional behavior must be **equivalent** to the `Mediatoid` runtime path.
   - SourceGen provides performance optimizations only; it must not change semantics.